Table of Contents

 Only overtime that matches federal law qualifies for the deduction.

-Use Payroll System's new Qualified Overtime Calculator to assist in calculating the allowable amount of overtime taht should be reported on the W-2 (or an attachment to the W-2).
+Use Payroll System's new Qualified Overtime Calculator to assist in calculating the allowable amount of overtime that should be reported on the W-2 (or an attachment to the W-2).

 How did we do?